Ravis-World/Button-of-Activation/README.md

 The **Button of Activation** is a command-line text adventure built in Java.
 You are Henchman Qess.
 Omega, tasked with repeatedly challenging a compromised security console using cryptic commands to complete the **Breach Protocol**​, a protocol that turns the Sun into a Red Giant.

 Each stage presents a randomly generated challenge—from cracking security ports and cracking math problems to manipulating file systems—all while racing against the clock.
-Can you break the console before it manages to stabilize?
+Can you break the console before it manages to stabilise?

 ### Key Features